 Chris Chamberlin travelled to Helsinki as a guest of Finnair.

-Lounge Review: Finnair non-Schengen business class lounge, Helsinki Airport
+Hi Guest, join in the discussion on Finnair non-Schengen business class lounge, Helsinki Airport

 Total posts 150

 By FAR the beast seat are the ones on the top overlooking the tarmac, with the cocktail table between, they are also fine for couples.

 07 Dec 2014

 Would it be rude to say, this looks like what you would get if Ikea ran an airport lounge?
 It looks like one of their in store canteens, but without the variety of food!